stripe/rainier/README.md

 ## Authors

-Rainier's primary author is [Avi Bryant](http://twitter.com/avibryant) with major contributions from [Mio Alter](https://twitter.com/mioalter).
+Rainier's primary author is [Avi Bryant](http://twitter.com/avibryant) with major contributions from [Mio Alter](https://twitter.com/mioalter) and Andrew Metcalf.
 Many thanks also for contributions and support from:
  * Christian Anderson
  * Alex Beal
  * Arthur Bit-Monnot